Get started with Craftybase

 Orders

 Sold a product to a customer?
 Create an Order.
-When a customer places an order on your website, Craftybase automatically imports the order to your account through your integrated sales channels.
+When a customer places an order on your website, Craftybase automatically imports the order to your account through your connected integrations.
 You can also manually add the order to your account if the sale is made via an unsupported channel or offline.
 Orders decrease your available product stock, and when shipped will calculate your material cost (which is factored into your COGS calculations).